jacksonjoh/jackson/README.md

 # RDPV2.0

-Error: Downloading time script fixed
+Error: Downloading time script fixed in this version.

 Watch the tutorial to get your RDP/VM at https://youtu.be/PHvU_ja4cEg